 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!

-What you get in this adventure:
+What you get on this adventure:

 - National park entrance fees

-- Emergency equipment
+- Personal hiking equipment

 How fit do I need to be?